 Timeshare schemes are a form of ownership or right to use a particular property or properties for holidays.

-It’s important to understand how they work before you sign up.
+They may seem like a good alternative to paying for a holiday, but it’s important to understand how they work before you sign up.
 They are a long-term commitment and can be hard to sell.

 How timeshares work